Grsmto/simplebar/README.md

 #Trackpad Scroll Emulator

-A jQuery plugin that emulates OSX Lion trackpad-style scrollbars in any browser or platform.
+A jQuery plugin that emulates OS X Lion trackpad-style scrollbars in any browser or platform.
 Based on the scrollbars in the Rdio app.

 1. [What it does](#1-what-it-does)
 2. [Dependencies](#2-dependencies)